 A sound engineer will always tell you that it is better to work on the signal beforehand!
 The big mistake is to think that it’s easy to rework the whole recording with the software.
 Simplify your task by getting the best signal possible!

-You will have to take a good look at the sound quality of the electric violin pickup: a sensor by string is always better than a single sensor for all the strings… And if it’s possible, avoid the pre-amp, since it will distort the original sound of your violin.
+You will have to take a good look at the sound quality of the electric violin pickup: a sensor by string is always better than a single sensor for all the strings… And if it’s possible, avoid the internal pre-amp, since it will transform the original sound of your violin.

 2.5 Switching to a violin with 5 strings